Skip to main content

 Superior Testability

 Because the domain core is isolated from the outside world, it can be tested completely without a running database, web server, or any other infrastructure.
 We can use simple, in-memory mock adapters to test complex business rules.
 This results in tests that are extremely fast, reliable, and easy to write, leading to higher code quality.
-Example from Tuturuuu:
+Illustrative pseudo-code (conceptual test, not a real file):

 class InMemoryWorkspaceRepository implements WorkspaceRepository {